timabell/timwise.co.uk/_posts/2019-10-08-why-i-open-sourced-schemaexplorer.md

 amount of money.
 I then had a coaching call with [Justin Jackson](https://justinjackson.ca/) and as part of that he suggested putting it to one side.
-Up to this point I'd been unable to leave the idea alone; it had been something I really wanted to exists.
+Up to this point I'd been unable to leave the idea alone; it had been something I really wanted to exist.
 I've always worked with relational databases, and this seemed like a painful gap.
 At this point I had finally added every feature that I'd ever dreamed it should have, and the intrinsic motivation to just build for the sake of building was waning, and without the